pickhardt/betty/README.md

     betty whats my ip address
     betty who else is logged in
     betty whats my version of ruby

+	Web queries
+	betty turn web on
+	betty please tell me what is the weather like in London

 Contributing
 ------------

 Contributions are welcome!
-If you would like to contribute, please issue a pull request against the dev branch, not the master branch.
+If you would like to contribute, please issue a pull request against the **dev branch**, not the master branch.

 Versioning